neuralpain/pigmentpedia/0.3.0/README.md

 ### Display all pigments from (...) using `view-pigments()`

-There are a lot of pigments included in Pigmentpedia and it would be a hassle to remember the names (or codes) of them all.
-Luckily, you can do a quick search through the list to view and find colors you want to use in your project/document.
+There are a lot of pigments included in Pigmentpedia and it would be a hassle to remember the exact names or codes of specific pigments.
+Fortunately, you can do a quick search through the list to view and find pigments that you want to use in your project/document.

 <details>
 <summary>Note</summary>